mbolam/DSWS_OpenRefine/4-cleaning.md

   - Data manipulation happens through pull-down menus associated with each column.
   - OpenRefine only displays a few fields at a time - it is acting as a preview of the data, but the actions taken are on all cells in a column.
   - You can adjust the number of visible fields and navigate forward/backward through the pages of data.
-  - Data manipulation happens through pull-down menus associated with each column.

 {% include figure.html file="openRefineMenuSelect.jpg" alt="openrefine menu select" width="100%" %}